hanabi/hanabi.github.io/docs/level-3.md

   - then the "fresh" card is probably more important.
 (Otherwise, the clue might have been given earlier.)
 - Thus, freshly drawn 1's should always be played before any 1's that were present in the starting hand.
 - Continuing on from the example in the previous section, imagine that:
   - Bob plays his slot 4 card.
+It is a red 1 and it successfully plays.
 (He then draws a card, and all of the other cards in his hand slide over.)
   - Alice clues 1's to Bob, which touches a brand new card on slot 1 and re-touches the ones on slot 3 and slot 4.
   - Bob knows that fresh 1's have precedence, so he plays the slot 1 card next.
-After that, he should play the slot 4 card, and then the slot 3 card (e.g. resuming the play order from before).
+  - After that, Bob resumes the play order from before, playing the slot 4 card, and then the slot 3 cared.

 <PlayingMultiple1s2 />